jaredly/j3/Roadmap.md

   - would it be a ctrl-p command or something
     - huh I kinda want a ctrl-p

-- [ ] toplevel refs - should reflect renames seamlessly
+- [x] toplevel refs - should reflect renames seamlessly
-- [ ] dont autocomplete on a name
+- [x] dont autocomplete on a defn name

 ##